 • Preheat the oven to 350 F. Line a 9×9-inch baking pan with foil, and spray with nonstick cooking spray.

-• In a large bowl, combine the pumpkin puree and brownie mix.
+• In a large bowl, combine the pumpkin pie filling and brownie mix.
 Stir with a spatula, just until moist and well-combined.
 If your brownie mix does not have chocolate chips, you may want to stir in a few handfuls of chocolate chips as well.

-• Bake at 350 F for 30-33 minutes, until just set and a toothpick inserted into the center comes out with just a few moist crumbs attached.
-Do not over-bake!
+• Bake at 350 F for 30-35 minutes, until just set and a toothpick inserted into the center comes out with just a few moist crumbs attached.

 • If you want to enjoy them plain, cool them to room temperature, then slice and serve.
 If you want to glaze the brownies, leave them in the pan to cool to room temperature.